xdpirate/derpy/README.md

 - **Party Achievement Notifier** -- Posts a notification about your gained achievements to the party chat, for grouping with guild outsiders
 - **Guild Ding Notifier** -- Lets your guild know when you level up!
 - **Monster Emote** -- Emphasizes monster emotes such as "Murloc runs away in fear!", by shoving them in your face (displays them in the top error frame)
+- **AntiShitter** ![Only available in the Cataclysm version of the addon][cata] -- Notifies you if there's an ignored player in your party/raid
+- **SetRescue** ![Only available in the Cataclysm version of the addon][cata] -- Automatically buys back items part of an equipment set if sold to a vendor

 All of the passive functions can be toggled in-game.

 ## Activated functions
 - **Gray** -- Purge all gray items from your bags
-- **Skin** -- See what the highest level skinnable mob is with your current skill
+- **Skin** ![Only available in the WotLK version of the addon][wotlk] -- See what the highest level skinnable mob is with your current skill
 - **LowGray** -- Purge the lowest value gray item slot from your bags
 - **Bag Worth** -- Show the total worth of the items in your bags
 - **Pony** -- Squeal about who has their Crusader Aura on (can be sent to just you, or to party/raid chat)